LFDM/3d-deps/packages/analyzers/js/README.md

 #### TODOS

-- Rename label to name, so that we can have a labels property
-- Add a LabellerPostProcessor

-  - auto-labels node modules
-  - entry points
-  - each individual workspace

-- The UI shall allow to colorize based on these labels through config options
+- The UI shall allow to colorize based on labels through config options

 - Expose metadata about the trees creation